Surgical Technology - Associate in Applied Science

-The Surgical Technology certificate prepares skilled students to enter into the healthcare environment as surgical technologist.
-Graduates function under the supervision of surgeons and registered nurses, performing duties that are vital for surgical patient safety and care during operative procedures, such as preparing and maintaining sterile fields; passing instruments, sutures, and sponges; and functioning as a key part of the surgical team.
+The Associate in Applied Science, Surgical Technology degree prepares skilled students to enter into the healthcare environment as surgical technologist.
+Graduates function under the supervision of surgeons and registered nurses, performing duties vital for surgical patient safety and care during operative procedures, such as preparing and maintaining sterile fields; passing instruments, sutures, and sponges; and functioning as a key part of the surgical team.
 Students are trained in aseptic techniques, medical-equipment nomenclature, and human anatomy for the operating room.
 HGTC's Surgical Technology program provides students with classroom study, laboratory practice, and clinical experience.

 The Surgical Technology program is accredited by the Commission on Accreditation of Allied Health Education Program (www.caahep.org) upon the recommendation of the Accreditation Review Committee on Education in Surgical Technology.
 Commission on Accreditation of Allied Health, Education Programs, 9355 113th St. N, #7709 Seminole, FL 33775. (p) 727-210-2350 (f) 727-210-2354.